PerthAerospaceStudentTeam/Onboarding/2. Avionics Onboarding/2.2 Buck Converter PCB/readme.md

 - Check for Design Rule Errors to make sure your board is manufacturable.
 Tools -> Design Rule Check
 - Follow the Avionics PCB Checklist [Avionics PCB Design Final checklist.xlsx](https://github.com/user-attachments/files/18702104/PCB.Design.Final.checklist.xlsx) to make sure your board has no errors.

-## Final Notes
+## Final Notes + Project Extension
 - You have designed an isolated test board for a buck converter, but in a CubeSat, buck converters are only a small fraction of an EPS board.
+- Voltage regulators are a critical component of a CubeSat - without them there would be no stable power!
+Think about how you can ensure other CubeSat subsystems will always recieve regulated power even if the buck converter fails.
-- An extension of this project would be learning about power distribution.
+- An extension of this project would be CubeSat power distribution.
+Do some research on this if you are interested and reach out to an Avionics EPS member.
 - Remember to log everything you have done and learnt in your logbook!

 LETS GOOOOOO CONGRATS ON COMPLETING THIS PROJECT!! :fire: :fire: :fire: